pprunty/pprunty.github.io/posts/02-magikarp.md

 ## The Future of AI-Powered SaaS

 AI is becoming essential for staying competitive in the SaaS market.
-However, simply connecting your SaaS product to some LLM (Large Language Model) APIs does not make it an AI company.
+However, simply connecting your SaaS product to some LLM's APIs does not make it an AI company.

-Marcus Brownlee recently [posted an interesting video]() discussing whether AI is a product in itself or merely a feature.
+Marcus Brownlee recently [posted an interesting video on YouTube](https://www.youtube.com/watch?v=sDIi95CqTiM&pp=ygUbYnJvd25sZWUgcHJvZHVjdCB2cyBmZWF0dXJl) discussing whether AI is a product in itself or merely a feature.
 This discussion comes in the wake of Apple's WWDC announcement about releasing a new Apple AI, powered by OpenAI's GPT models, on iOS 18 devices this year.